 I. General Comments

-Framework focus on US agencies and federal bovernment.
-NIST need to understand that the framework if becoming internalitnal and need to start covering use cases that reflect the wider adoption of the document
+The NIST SP 800-63 framework focuses on US agencies and the US federal government.
+If NIST intends for the framework to become international then it needs to start covering use cases that reflect wider adoption of the document.

-In current work, the Level of Assurance (LoA) are considered as static levels.
-In reality not all level of assurances are the same in the way that they could be used.
-In many cases the value of a token can change based on the context of usesay and in the order of evaluation.
-In many applications the Level of Assuranc has a range of trust and as such multiple tokens even from the same category could be combined to elevate the confidence in a trasnaction.
-NIST need to ackowledge that LoA can be considered as a dynamic attribute that ssumes a range and can also be aged.
-The range and aging function is a function of the enrolment, frequecy of use and the context of use.
+In current work, the Levels of Assurance (LoA) are considered to be static.
+In reality, each LoA can cover a range of assurance, depending on context of use and age over time. not all levels of assurance are the same in the way that they could be used.
+In many cases the value of a token can change based on such things as the context of use or in the order of evaluation.
+In many applications, the Level of Assurance has a range of trust and thus multiple tokens, even from the same category, could be combined to elevate the confidence in a transaction.
+NIST needs to acknowledge that LoAs can be considered to be a dynamic attribute that assumes a range and can also be aged.
+The range and aging function is a function of the enrolement, frequency of use and the context of use.

-The framework look at the traditional authentication three catagories something you have, somethimng you are and something you know.
-These catagories are limiting in the sense that they assume a strict and static of authentication tokens with limited authentication capapbilities.
-In many cases the conext of using an authentcaion factor such as access from a known location and time of day can change the order of challenging or responces required by a risk engine.
-NIST need to enlarge the scope of authentication catagories to include conetx and beahior to enable a wider set of acceptable tokens and devices housing these tokens.
-For example, a smart phone can house a soft token that is protecting a soft PKI certificate in a KeyChain.
+The framework looks at the traditional three categories of authentication factors: something you have, something you are, and something you know.
+These categories are limiting because they assume strict and static authentication tokens with limited authentication capabilities.
+In many cases the context around the use of an authentication factor, such as access from a known location or time of day, can change the order of challenges or responses required by a risk engine.
+NIST needs to enlarge the scope of authentication categories to include context and behavior to enable a wider set of acceptable tokens and devices housing these tokens.
+For example, a smart phone can house a soft token that is protecting a soft PKI certificate in a Key Chain.
 The trust level in the token can change based on the device health such as rooting or the use of anti-virus software.
-As such the achievable LoA from the device can vary with time and could be a function of software on the device and also a function of OS system intergity.
+As such the achievable LoA from the device can vary with time and could be a function of software on the device and also a function of OS system integrity.

-NIST need to start accomodating latest trend in using a device as part of the authentication process.
-In this regard the FIDO and OASIS IBOPS models of enabling the user to authentcate to a device and them an agent to attest to the this fact changes the dynamics of determining the LoA and the verifier (or CSP).
-Empahsis should be giebn to methods that leads to a hacker resistant authentication methods where hacking the verifier server will not result in massive security breaches.
-For example, in the FIDO and the OASIS IBOPS models, the server hold a pointer to the client and does not store any credentials locally.
-This canges the attack vector of hackers whereby they will need to hack the server and the assocaited device to obtain a credential.
+At the point of transaction, the environment needs to be evaluated, not just the credential.
+NIST needs to start accommodating the latest trends in using a device as part of the authentication process.
+In this regard, the Fast ID Online (FIDO) and OASIS Identity-Based Attestation and Open Exchange Protocol Specification (IBOPS) models of enabling the user to authenticate to a device, and then an agent to attest to this fact, changes the dynamics of determining the LoA and the verifier (or CSP).
+Emphasis should be given to methods that lead to a hacker resistant authentication method where hacking the verifier server will not result in massive security breaches.
+For example, in the FIDO and the OASIS IBOPS models, the server holds a pointer to the client and does not store any credentials locally.
+This changes the attack vector of hackers whereby they will need to hack the server and the associated device to obtain a credential.

-ITU-T X.1254, ISO 29115 and OASIS TRUST Elevation TC have done a great work in expanding the scope of the original NIST 800 -63 work and their contributions need to be addressed in the revised revision on the document.
+Recommend harmonizing NIST SP 800-63 with work done in ITU-T X.1254, ISO 29115 and OASIS TRUST Elevation.